SciSat-1 / ACE (Science Satellite/Atmospheric Chemistry Experiment)

 - SciSat has surpassed expectations by lasting 10 years to date.
 It delivers valuable data on climate change, air quality and pollution in support of international environmental policy aimed at protecting the ozone layer.
 The tenth anniversary of the first science data downloaded from SCISAT will be marked by a scientific workshop held at York University in Toronto from October 23 to 25, 2013.

-- Originally planned as a two-year mission, SciSat’s instruments continue to provide information about more than 30 different molecular species, which is more than have ever been thoroughly measured from space.
-SciSat delivers excellent data related not only to ozone depletion, but also to climate change, air quality and pollution.
+- Originally planned as a two-year mission, SciSat’s instruments continue to provide information about more than 30 different molecular species, which is more than has ever been thoroughly measured from space.
+SciSat delivers excellent data related not only to ozone depletion but also to climate change, air quality and pollution.
 Undoubtedly, SciSat’s mission is a great Canadian success story.

 • In April 2013, the SciSat/ACE spacecraft and its payload are operating nominally.
 32)

 • On August 13, 2012, the SCISAT/ACE project marked the 9th anniversary of the mission in orbit (2-year design life).
 Since launch, the satellite and instrument operations are nominal.
 33)